Shubham-Kumar-Mca/React-with-Recoil/README.md

  - How to run the project
     - You have to run vite project using
         - npm run dev
-    - then tou have to run server(db.json) using
+    - then you have to run server(db.json) using
         - npm run server

  # Project Foldder Structure is :-